rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 Based on Istio version 1.5.1, this article will present the following.

-- What is the sidecar model and where are its advantages.
+- What is the sidecar pattern and what advantages does it have?
 - How are sidecar injections done in Istio?
 - How does Sidecar proxy do transparent traffic hijacking?
 - How is the traffic routed to upstream?

-Previously I wrote about [understanding Envoy proxy Sidecar injection and traffic hijacking in Istio Service Mesh](/en/blog/envoy-sidecar-injection-in-istio-service-mesh-deep-dive/) based on Istio version 1.1.
+A year ago, I have written about [understanding Envoy proxy Sidecar injection and traffic hijacking in Istio Service Mesh](/en/blog/envoy-sidecar-injection-in-istio-service-mesh-deep-dive/) which was based on Istio version 1.1.
 The biggest changes in the sidecar injection and traffic hijacking link between Istio 1.5 and Istio 1.1 are:

 - iptables switched to a command-line tool and no longer uses shell scripts.
 - The sidecar inbound and outbound specify the ports separately, whereas previously the same port (15001) was used.